LevInteractive/WP-Rye/README.md

 ### Project Structure
+`rye.php`: This is the Rye core.
+No need to ever touch this.
 `functions.php`: The main rye configuration array lives here.
 Before doing any front-end work, layout the entire site here.
-`assets/`: Project assets are added here.
-Once, grunted js and css files will be concatenated and minified into the *dist* directory.
-`rye.php`: This is the Rye core.
-No need to ever touch this.
+`style.css`: This shouldn't be used.
+It's only required to specify information about the theme for WordPress.
+`assets/css`: Any css or pre-processor css file such as .styl or .less files should be included here.
+The main entry file should be called *app.<type>*.
+`assets/js`: App specific JavaScripts should be added here.
+After Grunting thing will compiled into `assets/dist`.
+`assets/js/vendor`: These files don't get compiled after grunting.
+They should be specified in the functions.php file (in the Rye config array) so WordPress is aware of them.
+This will eliminate any chance of duplicate libraries being added after installing plugins.

 ##### Gruntfile.basic